md-redwan-hossain/SharpOutcome/README.md

 - Since `TGoodOutcome` and `TBadOutcome` can take any **non-nullable type**, it is your responsibility to use them properly.
 No one will stop you from flipping the semantics.
 For example, you can use any **non-nullable type** for `TBadOutcome` that is meant for something good or success, but you shouldn't.

+- If you need to use nullable type, wrap it with `NullablePrimitive` or `NullableNonPrimitive` as per your need.

 - `TGoodOutcome` and `TBadOutcome` must be of different type.
 For example, if a method has `Outcome<string, string>` as the return type, what's the benefit?
 In this case, you can just simply use `string` as return type.